 Plastic paddles are standard due to their price and durability.
-They are easy to maintain, but they will be heavier than the fiberglass or carbon fiber alternatives.
+They are easy to maintain but will be heavier than the fiberglass or carbon fiber alternatives.

-These have thicker edges and greater flexibility than other options, which can make them less efficient.
+These have thicker edges and greater flexibility than other options, making them less efficient.
 Plastic is an excellent choice for recreational paddling or as a spare.

-Aluminum paddles are also cheaper than their plastic counterparts, but they are still as heavy as plastic ones.
+Aluminum paddles are also cheaper than their plastic counterparts but are still as heavy as plastic ones.